-Premier Care (HMO I-SNP) will contract for PCP services with physicians who are engaged in general practice, family practice, or internal medicine.
-In some cases, Premier Care (HMO I-SNP) may contract with internal medicine physicians who also hold a subspecialty board certification in a specialty relevant to Premier Care (HMO I-SNP)'s member population, including pulmonology and cardiology.
+Premier Care (HMO-POS I-SNP) will contract for PCP services with physicians who are engaged in general practice, family practice, or internal medicine.
+In some cases, Premier Care (HMO-POS I-SNP) may contract with internal medicine physicians who also hold a subspecialty board certification in a specialty relevant to Premier Care (HMO-POS I-SNP)'s member population, including pulmonology and cardiology.

-• What is the role of the PCP in Premier Care (HMO I-SNP)?
+• What is the role of a PCP in our plan?